ETH-PBL/cc-3dt-pp/README.md

 ./sec_docker.sh
 ```

 Step 5.
 Make sure you have gnerated a results json file for the nuScenes dataset.
 You can use the following command to generate the results json file and place it in the corresponding datasets folder.
+Or you can download our provided detection results [here](https://drive.google.com/drive/folders/1gHPZMUCDObDTHqbU_7Drw0CILx4pu_7i).

 Step 6.
 Inside the docker container, you can run the following command to evaluate the tracking performance on nuscense dataset.
+This will mount the datasets into the container in the correct naming convention.
 ```shell script
 # For mini
 ./full_eval.sh mini vis4d/data/nuscenes_mini/<results json file>